mongodb/mongodbatlas-cloudformation-resources/examples/README.md

 Use the [CFN template provided](activate-mongodb-atlas-resources.template.yaml) to create a new stack in required AWS region which will activate all required MongoDB Atlas extensions in your account in the specified region.

 _Note:_

-_1. All the `TypeActivation` resources are commented out by default in the template.
-Please use this template to activate only the required extensions by **_uncommenting_** otherwise you might get `"Rate exceeded (Service: CloudFormation, Status Code: 400)` error in your stack if all extensions are tried to be activated at once._

-_2. If the stack is created to activate already activated extensions in the region, you will run into failures as AWS does not allow to use `TypeActivation` to re-activate extensions._
+_If the stack is created to activate already activated extensions in the region, you will run into failures as AWS does not allow to use `TypeActivation` to re-activate extensions._

 ### CloudFormation Profile